Vice-President (People) and Chief People Officer

 Senior staff (SSGA-SSGE) who are positioned at a remuneration point within a range are eligible for consideration of a movement within that range where there is demonstrated exceptional performance against agreed specific performance targets/key performance indicators, as articulated in the staff member’s performance agreement.

-The relevant Executive Dean/Head of Division/Institute may recommend movement within the remuneration range to the Performance Pay Committee in exceptional circumstances.
+The relevant Executive Dean/Head of Division may recommend movement within the remuneration range to the Performance Pay Committee in exceptional circumstances.
+The Performance Pay Committee may then make a final recommendation to the Vice-Chancellor and President, who has authority to approve any movement within the remuneration range.
 Recommendations are to be made, with supporting information/evidence of the exceptional performance.
 The Performance Pay Committee may convene at any time to consider recommendations.

-Any adjustment to total remuneration will take effect from a nominated date as decided by the Performance Pay Committee.
+Any adjustment to total remuneration will take effect from a nominated date as approved by the Vice-Chancellor and President.

 d) Above range remuneration